-The top reason why the #NAME? error appears in the formula is because there is a typo in the formula name.
+The top reason why the #NAME? error appears in the formula is because there's a typo in the formula name.
 Look at the following example:

 Important: The #NAME? error signifies that something needs to be corrected in the syntax, so when you see the error in your formula, resolve it.
 Do not use any error-handling functions such as IFERROR to mask the error.

 You can also use the Function Wizard to avoid the syntactical errors.
-Select the cell with the formula, and on the Formula tab, press Insert Function.
+Select the cell with the formula, and on the Formulas tab, press Insert Function.

-As you click each argument, Excel will give you the appropriate information for each one.
+As you select each argument, Excel gives you the appropriate information for each one.

-When your formula has a reference to a name that is not defined in Excel, you will see the #NAME? error.
+When your formula has a reference to a name not defined in Excel, you see the #NAME? error.

 See the following example of a SUM function referring to Profit, which is an undefined name in the workbook.

-Solution: Define a name in Name Manager, and then add the name to the formula.
-Follow these steps to do that:
+Solution: Define a name in Name Manager, and then add the name to the formula by following these steps:

-On the Formulas tab, in the Defined Names group, click Define Name, and then click Define Name.
+Go to Formulas > Defined Names > select Define Name, and then select Define Name.

 Enter a unique name.